developer-zebra/developer-zebra-site/src/ddt/2-5/guide/about/index.md

 - New feature to [upload logs](../usage/#uploadlogs) to FTP server.
 - New feature to [schedule jobs](../usage/#schedulejobs) for device tests.
-- New [battery threshold value](../configuration/#configuretests) to set the maximum charge cycle count of the battery that triggers "Need to replace battery" in the **Decommission Status.**
+- New [battery threshold value](../configuration/#configuretests) to set the maximum charge cycle count of the battery that triggers "Need to replace battery" in **Battery Health.**
 - Fixed issue: On devices with large screens, such as tablets (e.g. ET51/ET56, L10) and vehicle mounted computers (e.g. VC80x, VC8300), both portrait and landscape modes are now supported.
 - Due to a new policy in the Google Play Store, location can no longer be used in the background.
 This led to the removal of Location permission from Device Diagnostic Tool.
 As a result, ESSID can no longer be retrieved since it relies on the location service.